-Lots of juicy, tart cranberries, the lovely flavors of orange zest and orange juice, and so many crunchy nuts make up this tasty loaf.
+Cranberry Fruit Nut Bread has lots of juicy, tart cranberries, the lovely flavors of orange zest and orange juice, and crunchy nuts that make up this tasty loaf.
 Give it a try — you won’t be disappointed.

 Here’s what I did.

-Add cranberry mixture and stir all ingredients together gently with a wooden spoon just until moistened.
+Add orange juice, eggs and cranberry mixture to the flour mixture and stir all ingredients together gently with a wooden spoon just until moistened.
 Don’t overmix the dough.

 Here’s what the mixture looks like when stirred.

-Bring some of this great bread to holiday parties, special occasion brunches, to your office or Sunday school class and you will have lots of takers wanting this elegant and beautiful dessert bread.
+Bring some Cranberry Fruit Nut Bread to holiday parties, special occasion brunches, your office or Sunday school class and you will have lots of takers wanting this elegant and beautiful dessert bread.